danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 ### Are Document Databases Repeating History?

-* While many-to-many relationships and joins are routinely used in relational data‐ bases, document databases and NoSQL reopened the debate on how best to represent such relationships in a database. **This debate is much older than NoSQL—in fact, it goes back to the very earliest computerized database systems.
+* While many-to-many relationships and joins are routinely used in relational databases, document databases and NoSQL reopened the debate on how best to represent such relationships in a database. **This debate is much older than NoSQL—in fact, it goes back to the very earliest computerized database systems**.

 * The most popular database for business data processing in the 1970s was IBM’s `Information Management System (IMS)`, originally developed for `stock-keeping (SKU)` in the Apollo space program and first `commercially released in 1968` [13].
 It is still in use and maintained today, `running on OS/390 on IBM mainframes` [14].
     * A `stock-keeping unit (SKU)` is a scannable bar code, most often seen printed on product labels in a retail store.
 The label allows vendors to automatically track the movement of inventory.
 The SKU is composed of an alphanumeric combination of eight-or-so characters.
 The characters are a code that track the price, product details, and the manufacturer.
 SKUs may also be applied to intangible but billable products, such as units of repair time in an auto body shop or warranties.